hh-lohmann/jekyll-basal-scaffold/README.md

 2. Check `.gitignore` for possible adjustments (see above)
 3. Change / add / delete files and their contents depending on your needs
     * ... besides this README file and the ...COPYING file ...
-    * tip: have a look at [Jekyll's manifold options and / or flags](https://jekyllrb.com/docs/configuration/) for the de- / construction of content
+    * tip: have a look at [Jekyll's manifold options and / or flags](https://jekyllrb.com/docs/configuration/) for the de- / construction and organisation of content
       * esp. the `--config` option could be worth for a look

 Be aware that `404.html` in the output without any [further steps](https://jekyllrb.com/tutorials/custom-404-page/) only works under GitHub Pages and Ruby's [WEBrick server](http://ruby-doc.org/stdlib-2.0.0/libdoc/webrick/rdoc/WEBrick.html) behind `jekyll serve`.
 Including a 404 in the scaffold mainly is a strong reminder to not forget something that catches typos etc.